The NISQ Complexity of Collision Finding: Technical Overview

 \subsection{Overview of the Hybrid Compressed Oracle}

-One of the main contributions of this work is to extend the compressed oracle framework to the setting of hybrid algorithms which make both quantum and classical queries.
+One of the main contributions of this work is to extend the compressed oracle framework to the setting of hybrid algorithms that make both quantum and classical queries.
+In fact, we consider an even more general scenario where each query can behave as a superposition of the quantum and classical oracles according to some interpolation parameter.
+This setting allows us to capture a wide variety of NISQ models based on noisy oracles and depth-bounded quantum algorithms.

 Since a quantum query can always simulate a classical query, one could hope to analyze such algorithms using the compressed oracle framework for quantum algorithms above.
 However, it is not straightforward in such an analysis to capture that classical queries do not create additional interference.
 In fact, such attempts run into significant technical difficulties.

 Here we start from first principles and define another purification compatible with both classical and quantum queries and that allows us to store a compressed encoding of the random function $D$ conditioned on the queries made by the algorithm.
-There are two main principles behind the new purification that takes into account the classical nature of the queries: \begin{description} \item[Measurement] Classical queries can be measured, so we add an additional history register $\CH$ that records all the classical queries $(x,D(x))$.
+There are two main principles behind the new purification that take into account the classical nature of the queries: \begin{description} \item[Measurement] Classical queries can be measured, so we add an additional history register $\CH$ that records all the classical queries $(x,D(x))$.
 The contents of a recorded query in this register are never changed. \item[Consistency] We define compression and uncompression operations for the database $\CD$ conditioned on the history.
-In particular, under the standard compressed oracle framework~$\ket{y}_{\CD_x}$ can be changed during compression/uncompression if the index register contains~$\ket{x}_{\CX}$, which captures the fact that quantum algorithms could forget information.
+In particular, under the standard compressed oracle framework~$\ket{y}_{\CD_x}$ can be changed during (un)compression if the index register contains~$\ket{x}_{\CX}$, which captures the fact that quantum algorithms could forget information.
 However, in the new purification, if $(x, D(x))$ is in the history, which happens if $x$ has been queried classically, then the register $\CD_x$ is never compressed or uncompressed again. \end{description}